Jake the Dog: Others

 Cake the cat (Jake's gender-swapped counterpart) is voiced by Roz Ryan.

 Since Adventure Time's inception, Jake has appeared in various comic book series, video games, and other merchandise.
 Jake's first console game appearance was as a playable character in Adventure Time: Hey Ice King!
 Why'd You Steal Our Garbage?!!, which was released on Nintendo DS and 3DS in 2012.
 He was subsequently a playable character in Adventure Time: Explore the Dungeon Because I Don't Know!
 (2013), Adventure Time: The Secret of the Nameless Kingdom (2014), and Adventure Time: Pirates of the Enchiridion (2018).

 Jake has also made crossover appearances in other franchises and media.
 He appeared in the seventh season Futurama episode "Leela and the Genestalk".
 In the Futurama episode, Jake had a minor dialogue, and was still voiced by DiMaggio, who also voiced one of the main characters in Futurama, Bender.
 The opening sequence couch gag in the 28th season The Simpsons episode "Monty Burns' Fleeing Circus", Homer Simpson appears as Jake in an extended couch gag parodying the opening sequence of Adventure Time.
 He also appeared in the Uncle Grandpa episodes "Pizza Eve" and "Cartoon Factory".
 He also appeared in the OK K.O.!
 Let's Be Heroes episode, "Crossover Nexus".
 Jake is a playable character in toys-to-life game Lego Dimensions (2015), beat 'em up game Cartoon Network: Battle Crashers (2016), crossover game Bloons Tower Defense: Adventure Time (2018), and fighting game Brawlhalla (2019), and action-adventure game Immortals Fenyx Rising (2020).
 In November 2021, Jake was confirmed to appear as a playable character in the fighting game MultiVersus (2022).
 He appeared in the Teen Titans Go! episode, "Warner Bros.
-100th Anniversary".
+100th Anniversary" and makes a cameo as one of police car's different style in The Wonderfully Weird World of Gumball episode, The Cheapmas.